venkat3g/Hub/README.md

 ## Already Compiled / Downloaded jar
 Create a new folder for the 'Hub' as having multiple 'Hubs' in the same folder will not work.
 ##### If you have compiled the java files yourself, type java hub.window.MainWindow from the directory of the folder containing the Hub.
 Launch the Hub.
 Create a shortcut (applies to jar) to your desktop if you would like.

-## Using 'Hub'
 Go ahead and add websites and programs to your Hub.

 # Adding Images to each button
 By default each program you add will take a copy of the image and save it into the (Hub folder)/Images folder.